 By Elizabeth Akincilar, MPT, Cofounder, PHRC Merrimack Over the last couple of years PHRC has shared many YouTube videos and educational material on Instagram educating our viewers and readers about pelvic health.
 We have received an overwhelming response to several of our posts discussing pudendal neuralgia.
 Listed below are some of the most common questions we’ve received and our answers. …

-Physical Therapy Rehab After Gender Affirming Surgeries
+Physical and Occupational Therapy Rehab After Gender Affirming Surgeries

 By Elizabeth Akincilar, MPT, Cofounder, PHRC Merrimack Although still out of reach for many, gender affirming surgical procedures are becoming more accessible as more surgeons are offering these services and more insurance providers are covering some of the costs associated with these procedures.
 As more people undergo these surgical procedures the need for rehabilitative services post operatively has increased. …